UO-Data-Science/netneuro-Rpackagemangers/README.md

 # Conda for R

-An **Enviroment** contains all the software packages you need for a project each enviroment has a name, and you will need to install all the packages you need once for each enviroment.
-Enviroments are normally created, activated, and deactivated on the command line.
+An **Environment** contains all the software packages you need for a project each environment has a name, and you will need to install all the packages you need once for each environment.
+Environments are normally created, activated, and deactivated on the command line.

 ## Creating an Environment